16.3. USB Devices

 - Using USB passthrough - this requires the device to be physically connected to the host physical machine that is hosting the guest virtual machine.
 SPICE is not needed in this case.
-USB devices on the host can be passed to the guest via the command line or virt-manager.
-Refer to Section 20.3.2, “Attaching USB Devices to a Guest Virtual Machine” for virt manager directions.
+USB devices on the host can be passed to the guest in the command line or virt-manager.
+See Section 19.3.2, “Attaching USB Devices to a Guest Virtual Machine” for virt manager directions.
 Note that the virt-manager directions are not suitable for hot plugging or hot unplugging devices.
-If you want to hot plug/or hot unplug a USB device, refer to Procedure 21.4, “Hot plugging USB devices for use by the guest virtual machine”.
+If you want to hot plug/or hot unplug a USB device, see Procedure 20.4, “Hot plugging USB devices for use by the guest virtual machine”.

 -device usb-redir.
 The filter property takes a string consisting of filter rules, the format for a rule is: